Menditect/documentation/additional/01-howtos/04-design-tests/generate-test.md

 ### Generate Test

-It is possible to automatically generate teststeps to test a microflow.
-Teststeps will be generated to fill the input parameters of the microflow and the last teststep generated will call the microflow.

-The generated teststeps will appear in a new test case inside a selected test suite, or in the test case where you are working in.
-This depends on from where the generating is done, because there are two ways to generate teststeps for testing a microflow:
-- Navigate to "Mendix Model" in the Test Configuration.
-Select one or more microflows to generate a test case for.
-Using this option, it is possible to generate multiple test cases in a test suite, at once.
+This feature enables you to generate a test just like when inside a test suite, but for multiple microflows at once.

-- Click on "Generate test by microflow" while working in a Test Case.
-Select a single microflow to generate teststeps for.
-Using this option, you can combine manually created teststeps with generated teststeps in the same test case.
+You can choose to generate based on random data, or to use from existing data from a database.

+Steps:
+- Navigate to "Microflows" after opening a [Test Configuration](test-configuration).
+- Select the microflow(s) to generate a Test Case for.
+- Choose to either generate a Test Case with random data, or from database.
+- When choosing from database, select the [application instance](application-instance).
+- Optionally open and configure (one of) the test case(s) from here.

+A few notes:
-Teststeps will be generated to fill any Object or List parameters of the microflow.
+- Teststeps will be generated to fill any Object or List parameters of the microflow.
 Parameters can be filled using values from a database.
 Therefore it can be needed to select a running [Application instance](../../../mta/application-instance).
+- Only when choosing *from database*, MTA will generate "Create object" teststeps for associations as well.
-If the object is nonpersistable, or if the database does not contain any objects of the necessary entity, MTA will use random values for the Object's attributes.
+- If the object is nonpersistable, or if the database does not contain any objects of the necessary entity, MTA will use random values for the Object's attributes.

-*Primitive* microflow parameters will always be filled with random values.
-This means that, if the microflow has no Object or List parameters, the result of a generated test case will always be only the teststep that calls the selected microflow.
+- *Primitive* microflow parameters will always be filled with random values.

 ### Record Test